Reshaping System Controls for a Smart Experience

 Widgets panel 1.3 - collapsible

-coming soon….
+coming soon…

 Usability Testing

-Getting approval from others.
+Getting feedback from others.

 Retrospective